slava-basko/specification-php/README.md

 #### Remainders

-Method `isSatisfiedBy` returns `bool`, and sometimes in case of `false` you want to know what exactly gone wrong.
+Method `isSatisfiedBy` returns `bool`, and sometimes in case of `false` you want to know what exactly has gone wrong.
 Use `remainderUnsatisfiedBy` method for that.
-It that returns a remainder of unsatisfied specifications.
+It returns a remainder of unsatisfied specifications.

 ```php
 $parcel = [